zealousweb/track-geolocation-of-users-using-contact-form-7/readme.txt

 If you have any difficulties while using this Plugin, please feel free to contact us at opensource@zealousweb.com

-We also offer custom Wordpress extension development and Wordpress theme design services to fulfill your e-commerce objectives.
+We also offer custom Wordpress extension development and Wordpress theme design services to fulfil your e-commerce objectives.

 Our professional impassioned Wordpress experts provide profound and customer-oriented development of your project within short timeframes.

 Thank you for choosing a Plugin developed by <strong>[ZealousWeb](https://www.zealousweb.com)</strong>!

 == Changelog ==

+= 2.7 =
+* Minor changes – Doc update.

+= 2.6 =
+* Fixed PHP warnings.

+= 2.5 =
+* Remove label in mail tags.
+* Fixed PHP warnings.

+= 2.4 =
+* Two Mail issues fixed.

 = 2.3 =
 * Mail issue fixed.